svhi/BioDivAppConfigEditor/src/main/webapp/bower_components/angular-dynamic-locale/README.md

-It is possible to specify a storage location for the locale using `tmhDynamicLocaleProvider.useStorage(storageName)`, the name of the storage must follow the same signature as `$cookieStore`.
+It is possible to specify a storage location for the locale using `tmhDynamicLocaleProvider.useStorage(storageName)`, the qName of the storage must follow the same signature as `$cookieStore`.
 The default storage location is to use a `$cache`, this default storage is not persistent.